danhahn/html-css-class/contents/syllabus.md

 The site will also provide back lesson and class presentations will be found there for you to review.

     Login for lab computers
-	User Name : student
+    User Name : smc2429a
-	Password : bfacad
+    Password : hahn

-Attendance:Every class is very important and will build off of the class before; therefore you must attend class every week.
+Attendance: Every class is very important and will build off of the class before; therefore you must attend class every week.
 If you do miss a class, you are expected to make up the work before the next class.
 If you know in advance that you will miss a class, please contact me 24 hours before the class.
-Missing TWO or more classes will result in failure of the course.

 ---